pontazaricardo/Matlab_GUI_example/README.md

 ## Code

+There are three different sections in this code.

 ### Buttons

 This example shows how to create clickable buttons in the main GUI and how to assign a method to this button.